jacquiysy/Salty_3D-Scan-iOS-App-based-on-NeRF/README.md

 ### Display UI
 **How the functionalities are implemented?**
 In the first part, we would like to use swift to display the .obj model, which is in the mesh format.
 We will directly utilizing the Swift's scene-related API.
 For AR placement, we would like to work on Unity's AR foundation system and export the app as Swift, which could be easily combined with our main UI.
+An alternative way is to directly export the python model in to Unity.

 Ref: Display .obj: https://developer.apple.com/forums/thread/3979
 Ref: AR placement: https://github.com/fariazz/ARFoundationPlacementIndicator
+Ref: NeRF model to Unity: https://github.com/julienkay/MobileNeRF-Unity-Viewer

 ### Other App
 **How the functionalities are implemented?**
 We utilize system APIs such as iOS APIs to provide additional functionality to the user.
 One way to share the result with other apps is by using the Web Share API Level 2.
 This API allows for sharing files, including images, from a web app running in Safari on iOS.

 Ref: iOS Safari Web Share API Level 2: https://developer.apple.com/forums/thread/133310

 ### Gallery
 **How the functionalities are implemented?**
 We use a backend database to allow interaction with users.
 The backend server will be built using Python and a web framework such as Django.
 Django provides functionalities for uploading and downloading files through the use of APIs that enable communication between the frontend of the app and the backend database.